Painted Monasteries of Bucovina: Visiting Guide

 - Admission price

-- Entrance is a few lei per monastery (roughly 5-10 lei); a separate photo permit is about 10 lei, paid on site.
+- Entrance is about 10 lei per adult per monastery (5 lei for children and students); a separate photo fee is 10-20 lei depending on the monastery (Voronet and Moldovita charge 20, Humor 10), paid on site.
 No advance online tickets for the churches.

 - Opening hours

-Fees are collected at the gate and change without notice; some interiors ban photography.
+Fees are collected at the gate and change without notice; photo rules vary by church.
 Confirm locally and carry small cash in lei.